greggersaurus/OpenSteamController/ReverseEngineering/README.md

 ## [ARMu](http://pel.hu/armu/)

+Have not need to look into this much yet.

 * For ARMv5TE, but might be worth understanding approach if this works from binary

 ## [Capstone](http://www.capstone-engine.org/)

+Have not need to look into this much yet.

 * Worth looking into?